author

 About the author

-Enos Herbert Glynne Roberts is known for The Story of the "9th King's" in France, published in 1922.
-The book follows the wartime experience of the 9th Battalion, The King's (Liverpool Regiment), and has remained available through modern reprints and Project Gutenberg.
+Enos Herbert Glynne Roberts is known for The Story of the "9th King's" in France, a regimental history first published in 1922.
+The book follows the 9th Battalion of the King's (Liverpool Regiment) and has remained available through libraries, reprints, and Project Gutenberg.